ansys/pydpf-core/docs/source/user_guide/operators.rst

 Connecting Operators
 ~~~~~~~~~~~~~~~~~~~~
-The only required input for the displacement operator is the ``data_sources`` (see above).
+The only required input for the displacement operator is ``data_sources`` (see above).
-Providing the result files paths to the operator is necessary to compute in
+Providing file paths for results to the operator is necessary to compute
-output the ``fields_container`` containing the displacement results.
+output in the ``fields_container``, which contains the displacement results.

-There are two ways of creating the data sources: either use the :ref:`ref_model`
+There are two ways of creating data sources: use either the :ref:`ref_model`
-class, or use the :ref:`ref_data_sources` class.
+class or the :ref:`ref_data_sources` class.

-This example will explain the data sources approach as the model approach
+Because several other examples use the model approach, this example uses the data
-is used in several other examples.
+sources approach:

 .. code-block:: python